dar5hak/dar5hak.github.io/content/blog/how-to-write-unfancy-web-apps.md

 I'm not saying that Angular/React/Ember/Bootstrap/ are useless.
 I'm just saying, don't use them just because [they are there and they are cool](https://en.wikipedia.org/wiki/Law_of_the_instrument).
 Ask yourself if you can do the job and still keep your code uncluttered without using them.
 Aim for less, not more.

-<blockquote>"Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away."
+>"Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away."
+>

----Antoine de Saint-Exupery, French Writer</blockquote>
+>— Antoine de Saint-Exupery, French writer

 #### Update